tdwg/website/conferences/2024/biss-abstracts-tldr/index.md

 5. [Keywords](/conferences/2024/biss-abstract-submission/#keywords) - separate with comma and space; capitalize only proper nouns
 6. [Presenting author](/conferences/2024/biss-abstract-submission/#presenting-author) - just the name as it appears as an author
 7. [Presented at](/conferences/2024/biss-abstract-submission/#presented-at) - SPNHC-TDWG 2024
-8. [Conflicts of interest](/conferences/2024/biss-abstract-submission/#required-fields) - mark yes, only if Gail Kampmeier or Elicia Wallis are co-authors
+8. [Conflicts of interest](/conferences/2024/biss-abstract-submission/#required-fields) - mark yes, only if Gail Kampmeier or Elycia Wallis are co-authors

 ## Abstract optional fields